instedd/cdx/_posts/2014-01-02-query-events.md

 The JSON allows more complex aggregations, such as age ranges.

 * `age` - groups and filters by age ranges.
-The tests are skipped if they are outside those ranges.
+The events are skipped if they are outside those ranges.

 `{
   "group_by" : [